calgaryml/condensed-sparsity/README.md

 ### Development Container
 For development, we recommend using vscode's devcontainer functionality to build and launch the development container.
 A `devcontainer.json` schema is provided in `./.devcontainer/` and if the project working directory is opened in vscode, the application will prompt the user to reopen in the development container.
 Please refer to the `devcontainer.json` schema and `Dockerfile.dev` for specifics on the development container environment and build process.

+To get started, ensure you copy the `.env.template` file to your own `.env` environiment file and edit it to add environmental variables.
+Without the `.env` file the dev container will not start.

 ## Compute Canada
 Compute Canada pre-builds many python packages into wheels that are stored in a local wheelhouse.
 It is best practice to use these wheels rather than use package distributions from PyPI.
 Therefore, the dependencies pinned in `pyproject.toml` have been carefully selected to ensure that the project enviornment can be replicated using the Compute Canada wheels that will match a local enviornment using PyPI package distributions.